 You have a slightly different opinion about the reasons for Joe’s performance.
 You feel he lacks enthusiasm, isn’t making much effort to get more sales, and shows little initiative.

 What changed from the time of the pre-job interview for Chris and Joe to their post-hire performance?

 Dictionaries define the word “interview” as “a formal meeting in person, especially one arranged for the assessment of the qualifications of an applicant.”
 But unlike personality and ability tests, interviews rely on the interpretation of human beings.
 The interview is no more than a verbal test and as few as one in fourteen job candidates hired by the interview are successful.

-A successful interview depends on three factors:
+Conducting a job interview well depends on three factors:

 - the questions asked,